davidpchongo/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is for partially fulfillment of the Data Scientist Toolbox project
+This is for partial fulfillment of the Data Scientist Toolbox project